anoopsachdev/Project-Camp/README.md

 ## 🧪 Testing Architecture

-This project is designed with **test automation** in mind, featuring comprehensive testing support for both backend and frontend components.
+This project is designed with **test automation** in mind, featuring comprehensive testing support for frontend components.

 ### Frontend Automation Support

-All interactive UI components are tagged with `data-testid` attributes to facilitate automated testing with frameworks like **Selenium** or **Cypress**.
+All interactive UI components are tagged with `data-testid` attributes to facilitate automated testing with frameworks like **Selenium**.

 **Example Test IDs:**